itsHenryC/File_Removal_Tool/README.md

-# RemoveOldFiles
+# File Removal Tool

+## Getting started

-Console application that removes old files and empty folders from a root folder that are older than a specified date.
-Hidden/Read-only/System-flagged files are ignored by fault but can be forced to include.
+Console application used to remove old files and empty folders that are older than a specified date.

---help: Help menu.
+Hidden/Read-only/System-flagged files are ignored by default but can be forced to be included.

+Use `--help` for more information.